 Advisory Opinion: Implementation of Amendment 4, The Voting Restoration Amendment

-In a 4-1 decision, the Court ruled that the average voter would have interpreted the words "all terms of sentence" to include fines and fees (LFOs).
+In a 4-1 decision, the majority ruled that the average voter would have interpreted the words "all terms of sentence" in the Voting Rights Restoration for Felons Initiative amendment to include fines and fees (LFOs).
 The ruling reads:

 "... our opinion is based not on the Sponsor’s subjective intent or campaign statements, but rather on the objective meaning of the constitutional text. ... the phrase 'all terms of sentence,' ... has an ordinary meaning that the voters would have understood to refer not only to durational periods but also to all LFOs imposed in conjunction with an adjudication of guilt."

 The majority only considered the words of the amendment.
 They said none of the other evidence provided influenced their decision, it only coincidentally supported their decision.
 This theory is called textualism, also known as the supremacy-of-text principle.
 Several pages are dedicated to the meaning of the words themselves, for example: